Iv4mn/Calculator/README.md

 # What is it?
 It's a calculator to calcule
 # What can you do?
-IN THIS VERSION YOU ONLY CAN ADD, ABSTRACT, MULTIPLY AND DIVIDE JIJI In this version you can, add, substract, multiply and divide
+In this version you can, add, substract, multiply and divide